rewardStyle/kinetic/testexec/README.md

 # testexec
-testexec is an executable CLI program to test the kinetic producer / listener.
+testexec is an executable CLI program to test the kinetic producer / consumer.

 The executable program creates a kinetic object connecting to either a local kinesalte instance or to AWS Kinesis using local AWS credentials/config.